These 40 People Told Us How They Make Money Without Getting a Real Job

-This post is all about branching out from that 9-to-5 grind, so one easy way is to find a flexible work-from-home job — one that allows you to set your own hours.
+This post is all about branching out from that 9-to-5 grind, and one easy way is to find a flexible work-from-home job — one that allows you to set your own hours.

 Easier said than done.

-Now, you’ll have to act fast because these jobs are in high demand, but when you land one, it’ll be worth it.
+If you spot a job that interests you, be prepared to act fast because the good jobs are always in high demand.
+But when you land one, it’ll be worth it.

 7. Invest in Real Estate (Even If You’re Not Rich)

 Want to try real-estate investing without playing landlord?
 Through the Fundrise Starter Portfolio, your money will be split into two portfolios that buy private real estate all over the U.S. You can get started with a minimum investment of $500.